Chateau Speedway holds kids’ night - Austin Daily Herald

 The track always brings out a couple bikes to give away as well and again the drivers, along with some fans, bring more bikes out and before you know it, there’s a dozen happy youngsters going home with a new bike as well as other prizes and candy.

-The drivers ran through the heats with just one caution and then after a short intermission to give the bikes away, the track made it through four of the six features with just four cautions amongst them before having to call an end to the night due to heavy rains.
+The drivers ran through the heats with just one caution and after a short intermission to give the bikes away, the track made it through four of the six features with just four cautions among them before having to call an end to the night due to heavy rain.

 FRENCH’S REPAIR USRA A MODIFIED